 The reviews of the previous Samsung DeX read much like reviews for prior attempts at desk docks: People liked the general idea but weren't sure it would go anywhere.
-Eric McCarty, vice president of mobile B2B product marketing at Samsung Electronics America, said the DeX "delivers seamless access to business applications, including Microsoft, Adobe as well as virtual Windows desktops and apps from Citrix, VMware and Amazon for today's mobile workforces."
+Eric McCarty, vice president of mobile B2B product marketing at Samsung Electronics America, said the DeX "delivers seamless access to business applications, including Microsoft, Adobe as well as virtual Windows desktops and apps from Citrix, VMware, and Amazon for today's mobile workforces."

-Despite the many features of the Samsung DeX, Goertz thinks it's unlikely that a phone-to-desktop dock will ever completely replace personal laptops: "There will always be a segment of users, especially in content creation, that will prefer a laptop or even desktop."
+Despite the many features of the Samsung DeX, Goertz thinks it's unlikely that a mobile-to-desktop dock will ever completely replace personal laptops: "There will always be a segment of users, especially in content creation, that will prefer a laptop or even desktop."

-However, that doesn't mean the Samsung DeX is off the table for small businesses.

-Docks like the DeX could potentially save business owners money, especially those who operate in high-cost real estate areas.
+However, that doesn't mean DeX is off the table for small business use.
+Utilizing DeX mode could potentially save business owners money, especially those who operate in high-cost real estate areas.
 As rental costs climb, many SMBs are shifting from a one-desk-per-employee model to a hot-desk model where employees on a rotating schedule share the same desk space.
-The DeX Station or Pad are ideal for this setup as it allows multiple employees to work at the same workstation at different times.
-The only caveat (and it's an expensive one) is that they'd all have to own a Galaxy S8/S8+ for the Station or an S9 for the Pad.
+The DeX Station or Pad or HDMI are ideal for this setup as it allows multiple employees to work at the same workstation.
+However, for DeX to be fully implemented all employees would have to use compatible Samsung products, and with an increase in BYOD businesses, this could prove challenging.

 Additionally, it seems as if Samsung is operating under the assumption that having a mobile/desktop friendly OS is compelling enough to drive device adoption, but that seems unlikely.
 That said, if you already have a device with DeX mode, give it a try and see how you like it.